UPPMAX/R-matlab-julia-HPC/docs/matlab/slurmMatlab.rst

 .. admonition:: configCluster(.sh) from the terminal

    You do all these ONCE for each cluster, and for each version of MATLAB you use.
-You do this AFTER loading MATLAB but before starting the MATLAB command line or GUI.
+You do this AFTER loading MATLAB but before starting the MATLAB command line or GUI (except for on Tetralith and Dardel where it is done within MATLAB, see below).

+   NOTE: on Dardel you need your own Mathworks account or to contact them and ask for access to run Matlab there!

    .. tabs::